Christmas is part of pseudo Christianity drawing on teachings dating to 2100 years before Christ

 What should Christians do with this concept of Christmas?
 It’s a good question.
 It’s important for Christians to understand the distinction between Christmas and what it purports to be.
 It is definitely not a celebration of Christ as all of the customs do not relate to Christ, but relate to Nimrod who, essentially, is the opposite of Christ.
 The Bible tells us that Christ was obedient to God.
 Nimrod was disrespectful to God.
 The Bible tells us that Christ died and had to wait to be resurrected.
 He wasn’t an immortal soul and simply lived on at his death.
 That concept of immortality of the soul was attached to Nimrod and later incorporated into the Christian tradition.

 So Jesus was a very different person to Nimrod.
 Christians need to think very carefully then about the celebrations that they engage in.
 While not being necessarily being a spoilsport for people who want to get really involved in this sort of thing given that, for the most part, it’s a commercial celebration and not a religious celebration, Christians need to balance what they do with this time.
+Never would we want to disappoint Jehovah by supporting ideas drawn directly from Babylon.
 Christ himself never asked that we remember his birth, but rather he directed that we remember his death.
 On the night that he was to be handed over for execution, Christ inaugurated the last supper or the Lord’s evening meal and specifically commanded his followers, “Keep doing this in remembrance of me.”

 Nowhere do the scripture suggest that he said to commemorate his birth.
 In fact, there is no evidence whatsoever that Christians celebrated birthdays in the first or second century.
 Even the concept of birthdays was taken from other cultures and incorporated into Christian ideas at a somewhat later point.
 Each year where between 50 and 100 million Christmas trees are sold around the world in addition to the plastic or replica trees that people put up in their house.
 They are unwittingly supporting the memory of the birthday of Nimrod.